Sustainable Development Goals

 We are committed to being responsible stewards of this essential resource.

-Bio-methanol, produced from sustainable sources, can play a key role in the global energy transition, and we are working with leading technology providers to explore waste-to-energy initiatives in Trinidad and Tobago.
+Green methanol, produced from non-recyclable waste, bio-mass or renewable energy, can play an important role in the global energy transition.
+We are working with leading technology providers and other partner to progress sustainable methanol production in Belgium, Quebec and Trinidad and Tobago.

 For us, local content means local value added, and the generation of economic activity that drives employment and the distribution of wealth to all levels of society.
 This principle extends across our operations, from local capacity-building and skills development, to fair and transparent sourcing and procurement.